diegueins680/trader/README.md

 - Set `TRADER_OPTIMIZER_COMBOS_DIR` to a writable directory (writes `top-combos.json`)
 - When unset, defaults to `TRADER_STATE_DIR/optimizer` (if set) or `.tmp/optimizer` (local only).
 - `TRADER_OPTIMIZER_MAX_COMBOS` (default: `50`) caps the merged combo list size
+- When S3 persistence is enabled, new optimizer runs merge against the existing S3 `top-combos.json` so the best-ever combos are retained.

 Async-job persistence (default on; recommended if you run multiple instances behind a non-sticky load balancer, or want polling to survive restarts):
 - Default directory: `TRADER_STATE_DIR/async` (if set) or `.tmp/async` (local only).
 Set `TRADER_API_ASYNC_DIR` to a shared writable directory (the API writes per-endpoint subdirectories under it), or set it empty to disable.